In this article I will cover:

 How to attach braids ?

-They are usually hand basted in place or machine basted with basting stitches and then stitched through the center ditch.
+They are usually hand-basted in place or machine basted with basting stitches and then stitched through the center ditch.
+Or you hand stitch carefully.

 How to sew ric rac ?

 Ric rac is usually applied as a topstitched trim.
-For this you should stitch through center or hand tack at points.
-You can also insert ric rac into seams.
+For this you should stitch through the center or hand tack at points.
+You can also insert ric rac into seams, but then this will reduce the width of the trim.

 How to attach a ribbon trim ?

-When you reach the corners cut diagonally and attach as in the picture below
+When you reach the corners cut diagonally and attach as in the picture below.
+You can learn mor about sewing mitered corner here.

 How to sew piping?